D.A.R.E / SRO Programs

 The Junior High curriculum is presented to 7th graders for 10 consecutive days each trimester.
 The lessons are a reinforcement of the lessons they were taught while in the 5th grade.
 Students are required to complete homework assignments and receive a pass or fail grade for the class.

-School Resource Officers Tilley, Waite, and Long also organize and instruct the summer program, "Safe-T-Town" for the city.
+School Resource Officers Tilley, Hook, and Long also organize and instruct the summer program, "Safe-T-Town" for the city.
 Other programs conducted by the officers include the 3rd grade Safety Belt Program, pre-school presentations, and speaking engagements for local organizations.

 Other SRO Duties

 The D.A.R.E. program has been part of our department since 1991.
 The Troy Police Department D.A.R.E.
 Program is a non-profit organization.
 In addition to teaching the D.A.R.E. curriculum, the SROs provide input into school security issues, investigate criminal complaints involving the student body, and are involved in many school activities including Interact Club and Career Days.

 Although the D.A.R.E. / SRO program is successful, it will not have a lasting influence unless the lessons taught are applied outside the school; this is where parental involvement is critical.
-Any parents wishing to speak with SROs Tilley, Waite, or Long are asked to call the Troy Police Department at 937-339-7525 and enter the officer's extension when prompted.
+Any parents wishing to speak with SROs Tilley, Hook, or Long are asked to call the Troy Police Department at 937-339-7525 and enter the officer's extension when prompted.